 All the actions suggested are simple and don't require comprehensive wellness programs.
-Leadership time investment to build connection with teams is fundamental to create and sustain a healthy culture that prioritizes employee wellness.
+Leadership time investment to build connections with teams is fundamental to creating and sustaining a healthy culture that prioritizes employee wellness.

 How to achieve wellness and balance in the workplace

-Individuals should be their own advocates and set boundaries aligned to their health and wellness plans.
+Individuals should be their own advocates and set boundaries aligned with their health and wellness plans.

-Elizabeth mentioned that in order to feel valuable, employees may want to work late at night, respond to emails on weekends and while on vacation.
+Elizabeth mentioned that to feel valuable, employees may want to work late at night, and respond to emails on weekends and while on vacation.
 Phones are designed like slot machines, there is a release of dopamine - the feel-good neurotransmitter - when you check a notification.